 The Strategic Plan assesses the available resources available to meet those needs.
 The City of New Bedford's investments will leverage public The priorities identified within the Strategic Plan are the outcome of an extensive, comprehensive effort to identify community needs. and private funds to address the economic development, affordable housing, community development, and special needs populations' needs.
-Contingency Provision: The City of New Bedford has not received its exact entitlement allocations prior to the publication of the Draft FY18 Action Plan and therefore a contingency provision is required.
-The funding levels incorporated in the Draft FY18 Annual Action Plan and released for public comment are based on the funding allocations awarded in FY17.
+Contingency Provision: The City of New Bedford included contingency language in the Draft FY19 Action Plan to account for not receiving exact entitlement allocations prior to the publication of the Draft FY19 Action Plan.
+The funding levels incorporated in the Draft FY19 Annual Action Plan and released for public comment were based on the funding allocations awarded in FY18.
 Any increase or decrease in funding allocation amounts will be applied proportionally to either reduce or increase funding to the CDBG, ESG and/or HOME Programs by the same percentage as depicted in the final allocation amounts released by HUD.

-BUDGET: The following budget charts provide a breakdown of the CDBG, ESG and HOME programs and projects for FY18.
+BUDGET: The following budget charts provide a breakdown of the CDBG, ESG and HOME programs and projects for FY19.